 Nutritional needs will vary depending on what your addiction is.
 If you are detoxing from opiates you likely have some digestive disorders.
 Heroin and morphine are known to cause specific digestive problems such as constipation.
 If this is the case for you, you will want to add fiber to your diet.
 Fiber is an important part of your overall diet.
 Adding fiber with food that includes plenty of leafy vegetables, beans, and whole grains can help.

 If your addiction was to stimulant drugs such as methamphetamine or crack, you more than likely lost a great deal of sleep.
 These types of drugs will cause someone to stay up for many days with little to no sleep.
 To balance that with getting your nutrition where it needs to be you will want to make certain you begin to eat a more balanced diet.
 A balanced diet will include lots of protein and foods that provide omega-3s.
 A diet rich in omega-3 will help to lower your risk of depression and also coronary heart diseases.
 This diet should include plenty of eggs, dairy, fish, flaxseed oil, and canola oil.
-If you need help with nutrition to battle your addiction, Legacy Freedom has a dietician on staff.
-That's why we're one of the best substance abuse treatment centers in Columbus OH.
+If you need help with nutrition to battle your addiction, Freedom Detox has a dietician on staff.
+That's why we're one of the best substance abuse treatment centers in Charlotte NC.

 If your addiction is to alcohol you will find yourself lacking other types of nutrients such as vitamin B6, B1, and folic acid.
 Having a deficiency of these nutrients can cause problems with your blood such as anemia or Korsakoff’s syndrome.
 Those individuals that abuse alcohol most often has vitamin B6, vitamin C, iron, calcium, and vitamin D deficiencies as well.